YosefLab/Compass/docs/_sources/install.rst.txt

 Installing on other Operating Systems
 -------------------------------------

 For installation on Windows or Mac the process will be similar.
-Navigate to [Cplex Install Directory]/cplex/python/3.6/[OS] and run
+Navigate to [Cplex Install Directory]/cplex/python/[Python Version]/[OS] and run

 .. code:: bash

    python3 setup.py install

-For more detailed instructions see `IBM's Knowledge Center <https://www.ibm.com/support/knowledgecenter/SSSA5P_20.1.0/ilog.odms.studio.help/Optimization_Studio/topics/COS_installing.html>`__ and using the ''Change version or product'' to navigate to the version of Cplex you downloaded.
+For more detailed instructions see `IBM's Knowledge Center <https://www.ibm.com/support/knowledgecenter/SSSA5P_20.1.0/ilog.odms.studio.help/Optimization_Studio/topics/COS_installing.html>`__ and using the "Change version or product" to navigate to the version of Cplex you downloaded.
 Then see `here <https://www.ibm.com/support/knowledgecenter/SSSA5P_20.1.0/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/Python_setup.html>`__ for how to setup the Python API of Cplex.
 As before, if you can open a Python instance and run